 Growth may slow in Guangzhou, the capital of Guangdong province that borders Hong Kong, after the southern Chinese city of imposed a quota on new vehicle registrations this month to control vehicle emissions and ease traffic congestion.

 Guangzhou -- which followed Beijing, Shanghai and Guiyang in implementing curbs on vehicles -- may not be last.
-Morgan Stanley (MS) said in a July 2 report that 11 other cities, accounting for 15 percent of total industry sales in 2010, are candidates to also implement limits on cars.
+Morgan Stanley (MS:US) said in a July 2 report that 11 other cities, accounting for 15 percent of total industry sales in 2010, are candidates to also implement limits on cars.

 The slowing economy may also be undermining the outlook.
 Chinese second-quarter economic growth, due to be released July 13, may have slid to 7.7 percent from a year earlier, according to the median of 33 analyst estimates in a Bloomberg News survey as of July 6.
 The economy expanded 8.1 percent in the first three months, the fifth quarterly slowdown.